MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 ![screen with list of tasks that open setup wizards.](media/gp-utilities-15.png "Task selector")

-Repeat the client installation process for each computer you’ll use as a client or process server for Dynamics GP.
+Repeat the client installation process for each computer you'll use as a client or process server for Dynamics GP.

-See Chapter 6, “Company data conversion,” for more information about additional tasks using Dynamics GP Utilities.
+See Chapter 6, "Company data conversion," for more information about additional tasks using Dynamics GP Utilities.